GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 6. Beacon
 7. Public key endpoint

-The ports for these services should bee open, in order to be able to access them from outside the VM.
+The ports for these services should be open, in order to be able to access them from outside the VM.
 The ports in our case are:
 1. Download: 8443
 2. Htsget: 8081
 3. REMS: 3000